mouseless/governance/work.md

 Members and above, whereas public repositories are accessible to anyone in the collective.

-Repository and text channel write, and read for private repos, permissions are given to the responsible teams only.
+Write permissions for a public repository / text channel and read / write permissions for a private repository / text channel are given to the responsible teams only.
 For instance, a Marketer does not have write access to a repository that requires work only from Coders.

 ## Work Item / Pull Requests / Threads